JakobBergG/Dataproject_GBM/README.md

 # Introduction

 # GTV segmentation | nnUNet
+1: kort introduktion
+snak med Jasper om dette afsnit vi vil opnå en mere præcis segmentering af tumorer.
+This will be used as a step to train recurrence pattern prediction?
+We want to train models that are able to segment t2 MR scans and recurrence MR scans.

+2: data (samme som radiomics afsnit)

 # Radiomics
 Glioblastoma (GBM) is generally expected to reoccurs after removal of the tumor.
 The recurrent tumor(s) can be: